-Savvy Dealmaking Cements Ulta as the Leading U.S. Beauty Brand expiration of its 15-year contract.
-However, JCPenny filed a restraining order that forced Sephora to keep these locations open through 2022.
+Savvy Dealmaking Cements Ulta as the Leading U.S. Beauty Brand

-In 2006, Sephora signed a 15-year deal to introduce hundreds of Sephora pop-up locations inside JCPenny department stores.
+In 2006, Sephora signed a 15-year deal to introduce hundreds of Sephora popup locations inside JCPenny department stores.
 The new arrangement backfired when the rise of e-commerce depressed JCPenny sales.
 By 2017, Sephora found itself with 600 stores stuck inside a dying retailer with declining sales and falling foot traffic.

 Things went from bad to worse when JCPenny filed for bankruptcy in May 2020.
-Sephora used the opportunity to try to close its JCPenny stores before the
+Sephora used the opportunity to try to close its JCPenny stores before the expiration of its 15-year contract.
+However, JCPenny filed a restraining order that forced Sephora to keep these locations open through 2022.